Minor increase projected for Affordable Care Act insurance rates next year

 UPMC Health Plan’s offerings are increasing an average of 2.3 percent across the state, according to rate filings.

+Pennsylvania Insurance Commissioner Jessica Altman told reporters Monday that plans with few members tended to have the biggest variability in price, while more popular plans were more stable.

+Altman said the low rate increases “indicate Pennsylvania has a healthy and competitive health insurance market.”

-Those numbers reflect insurers’ rate requests for next year.
+The numbers reflect insurers’ rate requests for next year.
 Under federal law, state insurance departments review rates and can approve or deny the requests.

-The rate increases people actually experience vary widely.
-For Highmark’s biggest group of plans, rate changes vary from a 25 percent decrease to a 9 percent increase.
-UPMC’s plans range from a 25 percent decrease to a 22 percent increase.
+Final rates will be announced in the fall, before the six-week open enrollment period starts Nov.
+1.

+The insurance department previously estimated rates would increase by an average of 4.9 percent for 2019.
+Insurers lowered the requested increases after the department adjusted an estimate of what insurers would pay for a set of benefits that lowers co-payments, deductibles and other costs for some of the lowest-income policyholders, Altman said.

+“Our filings reflect our success in driving down costs through improved care management programs and benefit designs that encourage efficient utilization,” Highmark spokesman Billger said in a statement.

 Most people with the plans don’t pay the full percentage increases each year, since federal subsidies adjust what they pay each month according to their income.